szczyglis-dev/py-gpt/README.md

 - Added date and time headers above chat input blocks.
 - Added support for referencing other conversations from the database using `@mentions` with conversation IDs, e.g. `What were we talking about in chat @123?`
 - Added various CSS, layout, and UI improvements.

-**2.8.23 (2026-09-17)**

-- Improved and extended Agents workflows.
-- Extended and condensed Agents instructions.
-- Added the Agent Workflow tool with real-time workflow preview, available as a dialog or tab.
-- Fixed auto-scroll and scroll-follow issues.
-- Optimized memory usage in the Python interpreter.
-- Improved CSS and UI layout.

-**2.8.22 (2026-09-16)**

-- Reorganized Context settings into **General**, **Tools**, and **Advanced handling**.
-- Added **Agent Workflows** for Chat with Agents with editable built-in workflows, custom UUID-based profiles, independent prompts, toolbox/Config access, migration support, documentation, and translations.
-- Moved Chat with Agents prompt editing from Settings to Agent Workflows.
-- Added direct `Config -> MCP...` access to MCP settings.
-- Added **Restore tool calls in runtime**, independent from database storage and history restore.
-- Added **Display tool calls JSON** in Chats -> Render, with aggregated Tool/Tools status when disabled.
-- Improved attachment handling.

-**2.8.21 (2026-09-16)**

-- Fixed restoring hidden chats from collapsed columns.
-- Added tool call storage settings in Settings -> Context, with Disable, Truncate, and Full modes.
-- Added history restore mode settings in Settings -> Agents -> Chat with Agents.
-- Added a distinct background highlight for the current day of the week in Calendar.
-- Added Undo support to the Clear Image button in Painter.
-- Added a System Info dialog to the About menu.
-- Added support for custom instructions and system prompts in Chat with Agents under Settings -> Agents -> Chat with Agents -> Advanced.
-- Optimized database storage.
-- Simplified the token counter display.
-- Moved the Stream checkbox to Settings -> Context -> Render.
-- Moved the Plain Text mode switch to the icon bar above the input field.
-- Various UI fixes and improvements.

-**2.8.20 (2026-09-15)**

-- Added an integration layer between Chat with Agents and other conversation modes, allowing conversations to be continued seamlessly when switching between modes.
-- Optimized Agents memory storage.

-**2.8.19 (2026-09-15)**

-- Split the Plugins list into Popular and Other sections.
-- Optimized and simplified the Plugin Settings dialog.
-- Fixed status visibility on non-chat tabs.
-- Fixed footer state restoration after changing profiles.
-- Fixed a Google `show_reasoning` error when used as a background vision model.
-- Fixed @mention restoration after application startup.
-- Fixed runtime WebView restoration when returning from plain text view on another tab.
-- Fixed RAG engine LLM selection in Chat with Agents.
-- Added support for runtime attachment and image appending from the workdir.
-- Added token counters and usage tracking to Chat with Agents.
-- Improved image attachment @mentions.
-- Added loaders for heavy operations such as indexing and embedding.
-- Updated CSS styles and translations.

 # Credits and links